 SolSmart is a national community designation program, funded by the U.S. Department of Energy, designed to recognize communities that take steps to make it easier for businesses and residents to go solar.
 Communities committed to pursuing SolSmart designation will be eligible for no-cost technical assistance from a team of national solar and local government experts.

-Participating cities can earn SolSmart designation—at the bronze, silver, or gold level—by completing criteria in the SolSmart Program Guide.
+Participating cities can earn SolSmart designation—at the bronze, silver, gold, or platinum level—by completing criteria in the SolSmart Program Guide.
 For additional examples and best practices of how cities across the country are satisfying SolSmart criteria, visit our Resources to Achieve SolSmart Designation webpage.

 Reducing soft costs can increase return on investment for solar customers.
 Complex or poorly-defined local government policies and processes can add $2,500 or more to the cost of going solar.